-If the notification received indicates the case was denied, you may contact us within two business days of receipt of the notification to set up a peer-to-peer review for possible reconsideration.
+If the notification received indicates the case was denied, you may contact us within two business days of receipt of the generation of the adverse determination letter to set up a peer-to-peer review for possible reconsideration.
 After two business days, the case will need to follow the appeal process outlined in the denial letter received.